 How is the metabolic syndrome diagnosed?

-The American Heart Association and the National Heart, Lung, and Blood Institute recommend that the metabolic syndrome is identified by the presence of three or more of these components:
+The American Heart Association and the National Heart, Lung, and Blood Institute recommend that the metabolic syndrome be identified as the presence of three or more of these components:

 1. Elevated waist circumference: